 Why is fairafric using aluminium foil?

 Aluminum foil provides a complete barrier to light, oxygen, moisture and bacteria.
 No other packaging solution that is feasible in Africa has these qualities.
+Aluminium can be recycled indefinitely without any loss of quality.
+The recycling rate of aluminium (87.9%) is comparable to that of paper/cardboard (88.7%).
 We are evaluating other options, esp. ones that are 100% biodegradable, and will change the packaging as soon as economically possible and food safety is 100% ensured.